LamiyaAkterLiza/EverShop_Site-API-Manual-Automation-Testing-/README.md

-# 🛍️ Evershop E2E Testing
+# 🛍️ Evershop API Testing

 ## 📌 Project Overview
 -->This project tests the **Search** functionality of the **Evershop** e-commerce platform.
 The client requested a **dynamic search feature** that allows users to find products using **keywords** or **specific text**.